Paxsenix0/Paxsenix0/README.md

-- 👋 Hi, I’m @Paxsenix0
+- 👋 Hi, I’m PaxSenix.
+- 🧢 You can call me Alex
-- 👀 I’m interested in Android, Java
+- 👀 I’m interested in Android, Java, and PHP
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and PHP
-- 💞️ I’m looking to collaborate on Android app
+- 💞️ I’m not looking to collaborate on Android app
 - 📫 How to reach me join my Telegram: https://t.me/PaxSenix

 <!---